Let’s learn about the weather, and find out why it rains with this cool rainbow rain experiment.

 Subscribe to our newsletter now and never miss an update!
 Click here

 For a better understanding of this fun cloud experiment make sure to explain to your children the following facts before you get started:

 - The water is symbolizing the air.

 - Shaving cream is our rain cloud and vapor.

 - And the food coloring shows the raindrops.

-Let’s create our own rainbow rain cloud now.
-Simply follow this easy step-by-step instructions below or scroll down to print them.
+Let’s create our own rainbow rain experiment now.
+Simply follow this easy step-by-step instruction below or scroll down to print them.

 Step 1: Prepare the rain jar